Homeowners Insurance: What It Is, Cost And Coverage

 When you close on a house, you’ll be able to check the cost of your homeowners insurance premium on your Closing Disclosure.
 This document lists your mortgage terms and costs in detail, so you know what you’re responsible for paying.
 You’ll receive your Closing Disclosure 3 business days before you close on your loan.

-Condition of your home: Insurance companies may charge higher premiums for older homes or “fixer-upper” homes that haven’t been well-maintained.
+Insurance companies may charge higher premiums for older homes or “fixer-upper” homes that haven’t been well-maintained.

-- Location: Insurance premiums vary widely by state.
+Insurance premiums vary widely by state.
 Expect to pay more for homeowners insurance if you live in an area that’s prone to wildfires, flooding or other natural disasters.
 On the other hand, you can expect to pay less if you live close to a police station or fire department.

-- Extra structures on your property: The more structures you have on your property, the more of a risk you pose to insurance companies.
+The more structures you have on your property, the more of a risk you pose to insurance companies.
 You may pay more for your insurance if you have a fence, tool shed or pool.

-- Dog breed: Even if your insurance company doesn’t ban certain breeds, they may still charge you more if you own an aggressive breed of dog.
+Some insurance companies won't cover homes where certain dog breeds live.
+These can include pit bulls, German shepherds and rottweilers.
+Even if your insurance company doesn’t ban certain breeds, they may still charge you more if you own an aggressive breed of dog.

-- Claims history: Your claims history follows you from home to home.
+Your claims history follows you from home to home.
 If you’ve made a homeowners insurance claim before, your insurance company may charge you more.
 This is because homeowners who have made claims in the past are more likely to have more claims in the future.

 Ways To Lower Your Home Insurance Cost